 The local population is viable at least in the short term.
-In May 2015, a total of 152 individual Long-nosed Bandicoots were trapped at North Head, compared to 99 in 2014, and 71 in 2010.
+In May 2015, a total of 152 individual Longnosed Bandicoots were trapped at North Head, compared to 99 in 2014, and 71 in 2010.
 The sex ratio of the bushland population is relatively even.
 Under current conditions, the North Head Long-nosed Bandicoot population has a 62% chance of persisting after 50 years.
 This figure has dropped from 80% in since the previous Population Viability Assessment (PVA), due to the slightly higher sex specific adult mortality rates used in the current PVA's (Price & Banks, 2015).
 The latest PVA analysis determined that the population is stable and has been for the last few years.

-The site currently contains 112 m2 of bandicoot foraging habitat (approximately 15% of the site) in the lawn and garden areas at the front and rear of the site.
-The proposal will result no change of foraging habitat within the property.
-There will also be no temporary (during construction) change to foraging habitat.
+The site currently contains 177m of accessible bandicoot habitat.
+The proposal will not result in any change to the foraging habitat area within the property.
+Access into and across the property will also remain the same.
+There will also be no temporary change to foraging habitat during construction.